gregpalmr/alluxio-secure-hadoop/README.md

 ### Step 7.
 Test Alluxio access to the secure Hadoop environment

+a.
 Open a command shell into the Alluxio container and execute the /etc/profile script.

      docker exec -it alluxio bash

      source /etc/profile

+b.
 Become the test Alluxio user:

      su - user1

+c.
 Destroy any Kerberos ticket.

      kdestroy

+d.
 Attempt to read the Alluxio virtual filesystem.

      alluxio fs ls /user/

      < you will see a "authentication failed" error >

+e.
 Acquire a Kerberos ticket.

      kinit

      < enter the user's kerberos password: it defaults to "changeme123" >

+f.
 Show the valid Kerberos ticket:

      klist

+g.
 Attempt to read the Alluxio virtual filesystem again.

      alluxio fs ls /user/

      < you will see the contents of the /user HDFS directory >

+h.
 The above command shows Alluxio accessing the kerberized Hadoop environment that had the following HDFS properties configured:

       dfs.encrypt.data.transfer           = true
       dfs.encrypt.data.transfer.algorithm = 3des